 - Conducting research to bring you the best therapies possible.

 - Working with state and federal agencies, nonprofit foundations, local organizations, and the Dartmouth-Hitchcock Medical Center (DHMC) community to strengthen community-based HIV care and prevention.

-We have clinics in Bedford, Lebanon, Nashua, and Keene, New Hampshire.
+We have clinics in Bedford, Lebanon, and Nashua, New Hampshire.
 One of our providers is available to see you in Brattleboro, Vermont.
 For more information on our locations, see Appointments and Referrals.

 You may contact the HIV Program at RegionalHIVProgram@Hitchcock.ORG.

 For more information about HIV, prevention, and statistics, please refer to the following topics on the CDC (Centers for Disease Control and Prevention) website: